-The following tables summarize the module and partition capabilities, showing the typical capability settings for modules configured as Luna® PCI Cryptographic Module for Luna® IS.
-An X indicates a default capability setting.
-Grayed-out rows indicate that the corresponding capability setting is never used as a default for a Level 3 Luna module in any configuration.1
+The following tables summarize the module and partition capabilities, showing typical capability settings for modules configured as Luna PCI Signing with Backup (SB) and Key Export - SIM (KES) modules, and Luna PCI configured for Luna SA Signing with Cloning (SC), Signing with No Cloning (SNC), Key Export with Cloning (KEC) and Signing with SIM (SS).
+An X indicates the default capability setting for each configuration of the module.
+Grayed-out rows indicate that the corresponding capability setting is not used as a default for any module configuration.

-Table 3-1 Module Capabilities and Policies
+Table 3-1.
+Module Capabilities and Policies

-Description Capability IS Policy Comments х Enable SO can configure the policy to enable or disable the Non-FIPS algorithms available Allow Disable availability of non-FIPS algorithms at the time the HSM is initialized. available Disallow Disable The HSM must operate using FIPS-approved algorithms only.
-Must be disabled in FIPS mode Allow Enable SO can configure the policy to enable or disable the use of Password authentication Allow Disable passwords without trusted path for authentication.
-Disallow х Disable The HSM must operate using the trusted path and module- generated secrets for authentication. ., Enable SO can configure the policy to enable or disable the use of Trusted path authentication Allow Х Disable the trusted path and module-generated secrets for authentication. · Disallow Disable The HSM must operate using passwords without trusted path for authentication.
-2 Allow х Enable SO can configure the policy to enable or disable groups of Partition groups Disable partitions, such that members of a group share the same PED authentication data and configuration options.
-Disallow Disable The module cannot have groups of partitions.
-Allow Х Enable SO can configure the policy to enable or disable the Cloning Disable availability of the cloning function for the HSM as a whole.
-Disallow Disable The HSM must operate without cloning.
-Allow х Enable SO can configure the policy to enable or disable the Masking 711011 Disable availability of the masking function for the HSM as a whole.
-Disallow Disable The HSM must operate without masking.
-A.H v Enable Off-board storage is used for backup purposes in the Luna® Off-board Storage Allow Х Disable PCI Cryptographic Module for Luna® IS.
+Description Capability SB KES SC SNC KEC SS Policy Comments Enable SO can configure the policy to enable or disable the Non-FIPS algorithms Allow Х Х Х Х Х Х Disable availability of non-FIPS algorithms at the time the HSM is initialized. available Disallow Disable The HSM must operate using FIPS-approved algorithms only.
+Must be disabled in FIPS mode Enable SO can configure the policy to enable or disable the Password authentication Allow Disable use of passwords without trusted path for authentication. auticilication Disallow х Х Х Х Х х Disable The HSM must operate using the trusted path and module-generated secrets for authentication.
+A.II. v v v v v v Enable SO can configure the policy to enable or disable the Trusted path authentication Allow Х Х Х Х Х Х Disable use of the trusted path and module-generated secrets for authentication. authentication Disallow Disable The HSM must operate using passwords without trusted path for authentication.
+1 х х Enable SO can configure the policy to enable or disable the M of N Allow Х Х Х Disable use of M of N secret sharing to activate the module.
+Requires that the policy for "trusted path" authentication be enabled.
+Disallow Х Disable The HSM must operate without M of N secret sharing for activation. х Enable SO can configure the policy to enable or disable the Cloning Allow Х Х Х Х Disable availability of the cloning function for the HSM as a whole.
+Disallow Х Disable The HSM must operate without cloning. , , v \ , Enable SO can configure the policy to enable or disable the Masking Allow Х Х Х Disable availability of the masking function for the HSM as a whole.
+Disallow Х Х Х Disable The HSM must operate without masking.
+Enable Off-board storage is used for backup purposes in the Off-board Storage Allow Х Disable Luna PCI stand-alone configuration.
 The SO can enable or disable the use of off-board storage.
-Disallow Disable Off-board storage is not allowed.
-500 Allow v Enable This capability is set prior to shipment to the customer.
-It ECC mechanisms available Х Disable controls the availability of ECC mechanisms.
-Disallow Disable ECC mechanisms are not available.
+Siolage Disallow Х Х Х Х х Disable Off-board storage is not allowed in the SA configuration.
+M of N auto- Allow Х х x Х х Enable SO can configure the policy to enable or disable the activation Allow Disable use of the M of N auto-activation feature.